waynodiablo/Oystercard/oystercard/09_min_balance_on_touch_in.md

 ### Hints
 <details><summary>CLICK ME</summary>
   <ul>
     <li>The first thing to think about, as always, is writing a test to cover this requirement.
-You'll need to find out how to test that an error has been raised - check the links below for more information.</li>
+If you don't remember how to test whether an error has been raised, check the links below for more information.</li>
     <li>With a test in place, you can now implement the feature.
 There will be a few things to think about here - where to check that the card has sufficient balance, how to raise an error if it doesn't, and how this new behaviour might affect your existing tests.</li>
+    <li>It's likely at this point, that some of your earlier tests will fail.
+Think about why this is happening.</li>
+    <li>Once your tests are green again, you might want to think about using context blocks within your spec file to avoid duplication and organise your tests.</li>
   </ul>
 </details>